 Berkeley Optometry Student Ambassadors work in conjunction with the Admissions & Student Affairs Office to provide prospective students with “real life” information regarding what it’s like to be an Optometry student here at UC Berkeley.
 We are also your tour guides and class escorts for our Friday Visit Program.

 We encourage you to ask us questions via email and we will be happy to share with you our experiences and passion for Berkeley Optometry.

-Hear from more of our 3rd year ambassadors by clicking on a name.
+Hear from more of our ambassadors from the class of 2019 by clicking on a name.

 Hi!
 I'm Joan and I grew up in the Central Valley here in California (Modesto for those familiar with the area).
 I spent my undergraduate years studying Neurobiology, Physiology, and Behavior at UC Davis, where, interested in healthcare professions, I joined the pre-optometry club and started looking into optometry.
 All of my experiences encouraged me to continue my pursuit, but by far one of my favorites was attending Opto-Camp here at Berkeley.
 I took a gap year and worked in a private practice while I applied to optometry schools.
 Given my positive experience, I am an advocate of taking a year to get some exposure before starting school.
 Don't hesitate to reach out if you have any questions!
 Good luck!

 I choose Berkeley Optometry based on several reasons.
 These include my experience with Opto-Camp in June of 2013, the rigor and success of the program, and more importantly, the tight knit community between faculty and students.
 I believe that most programs will prepare you well to become an optometrist but Berkeley does an unbelievable job with their selection of professors and overall support from your peers and staff.